Disclaimer: I’m the VP of Content and Community at Big Sky Health, makers of the fast tracking app, Zero.

 Set and Setting

 Your retreat can take on varying degrees of difficulty.
 At one extreme is a vipassana-style meditation retreat.
 In this format, there is no talking and no ‘doing’; you simply sit and meditate the entire time.
-Without the formal vipassana setting and guidance, it would be challenging for me to self-guide this style of retreat.
+Without the formal vipassana setting and guidance, this would be challenging for me.
 At the other end of the spectrum, you could do a fast at home and maintain your day-to-day routine, only subtract food.

 For a year-end retreat, I’ve discovered a good middle ground for myself that is approachable and effective.
 By going off into nature alone and without food, you receive the benefits of fasting, plus the deep self-reflection of a meditation retreat.
 For that to work, however, it does require you to take a solo trip.
 For many people, that is going to be very difficult and perhaps not practical.
 The mere challenge of it suggests that it should be reason enough for you to attempt it.

 Identifying the right place for your retreat may require some advanced planning.
 AirBnB and recreation.gov are two great places to start.
 Long dirt roads are a good indicator that you are successfully getting away from civilization.